MetRonnie/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 - If a trigger function depends on files or directories (for example) that might not exist when the function is first called, just return unsatisfied until everything required does exist.
-- The module containing the xtrigger function may also contain a "validate" function taking arguments ``args``, ``kwargs`` and ``signature``, and raising ``cylc.flow.exceptions import WorkflowConfigError`` if validation fails.
+- The module containing the xtrigger function may also contain a ``validate`` function taking arguments ``args``, ``kwargs`` and ``signature``, and raising :py:exc:`cylc.flow.exceptions.WorkflowConfigError` if validation fails.
 See :ref:`xrandom.validate` for an example of a validate function.

 .. note::